ziyaipek/Library-Management-System/README.md

 1. List Books: Lists the available books.
 2. Add Book: Adds a new book.
 3. Remove Book: Removes a book.
-4. Exit: Quits the program.
+q.
+Quit: Quits the program.

 Follow the instructions after selecting any option.